ysyk2021/the-small-business-guide-to-ai-in-the-workplace-strategies-for-enhanced-efficiency-and-growth/src/chapter-2-2.md

-# Machine Learning for Predictive Analytics and Decision-Making

-## Introduction

 In the era of data-driven decision-making, Machine Learning (ML) has become an indispensable tool for small businesses seeking enhanced efficiency and growth.
 ML algorithms enable predictive analytics by extracting insights from large datasets, empowering small businesses to make informed decisions.
 This chapter explores how small businesses can leverage ML for predictive analytics and decision-making, driving strategic initiatives and achieving competitive advantages.